Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 This requires the **proactive involvement** of the proposal submitter.
 After 30 days of inactivity in the forum (no new comments), a proposal is to be rejected and archived by moderators if it has not met the [acceptance requirements](#proposal-acceptance-requirements-phase-1) to move to the next phase.

-The moderators or entities like the IOTA Foundation or Node operators will not automatically take action on a proposal if the original proposal submitter does not request this.
+The moderators or other entities involved in the governance process, like the IOTA Foundation or Node operators, will not automatically take action on a proposal if the original proposal submitter does not request to move the proposal to phase 3.
 If a proposal is not followed up within 30 days, it is considered abandoned by the original submitter and will be closed and archived following the guidelines defined.
 The topic could then be picked up by someone else and resubmitted as a phase 1 discussion post.

 #### Governance Forum voters (phase 2)